royaltm/rust-fractx/README.md

 features = ["image-buffer", "parallel"]
 ```

-Basic example using `Vec` for pixel array:
+Basic example using `Vec` for an array of pixels:

 ```rust
 extern crate fractx;